z411/denpa-dumper/README.md

 ----
 It's currently very hardcoded, so the idea is to

-* Work recursively
-* Command line arguments for the folder name, sort and output type (text/HTML)
+* Ability to use full links and custom links